Sunday, 30 November 2025

 1970s exploitation was a small world.
 Most of its practitioners knew each other and word got around.
 Even regular society was pervaded by misogyny – at the time Last House on the Left appeared, no US state criminalised marital rape.
 The same was true of acting: women who asserted boundaries were often branded "difficult", replaced by other, more malleable performers, and found it hard to get future exploitation acting gigs.
 While the Last House production team was not sexist in this way, as a young actress Sandra Peabody would hope to be working for others in the future, not all of whom would share the relatively liberal outlook of Craven and Cunningham.

 She wasn't as new to low-budget acting as is often made out, either.
 Sandra herself says (Szulkin, p197) that after her debut in Misfit, she "started getting roles in low-budget drive-in movies that were being shot in Florida".
 One of these was the mystery thriller The Horse Killer (1970), also now lost.
-Szulkin notes that after Last House she went on to act in a movie filmed in New York then called The Seven Deadly Sins but which then changed title to something Sandra couldn't remember; this became Massage Parlor Murders.
+Szulkin notes that after Last House she went on to act in a movie filmed in New York then called The Seven Deadly Sins but which then changed title to something Sandra couldn't remember; this became Massage Parlor Murders!
+Not mentioned in Szulkin, but released in the same year as Last House on the Left, was the erotic horror film Voices of Desire.

 Put all that together and the walk-off picture becomes considerably more nuanced.
 While her fear doubtless played a part, Sandra was also taking a rather radical step: asserting her boundaries.
 This show of agency doesn't surprise us today, but for a young and still relatively inexperienced actress in exploitation, that was not a low-risk manoeuvre.
 She could have ended up in that "difficult" box and struggled to find work in the future.
 Sandra Peabody was potentially risking her career rather than endure.